TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

 - `--candidate-file`: tab-separated values table with neoantigen candidates represented by long mutated peptide sequences as described [here](03_01_input_data.md#tabular-format)
 - `--model-file`: tab-separated values table with neoantigens in NeoFox model format as described [here](03_01_input_data.md#tabular-format)
 - `--json-file`: JSON file neoantigens in NeoFox model format as  described [here](03_01_input_data.md#json-format)
-- `--patient-id`: patient identifier (*optional*, this will be used as the patient id the column `patient` is missing the candidate input file)
+- `--patient-id`: patient identifier (*optional*, this will be used if the patient id the column `patient` is missing the candidate input file)
 - `--patient-data`: a table of tab separated values containing metadata on the patient as  described [here](03_01_input_data.md#file-with-patient-information)
 - `--patient-data-json`: a table patient models as described [here](03_01_input_data.md#patient-file-in-json-format)
 - `--output-folder`: path to the folder to which the output files should be written